Skip to content

 Process finished with exit code 0

-Console logging is not active by default as it would considerably slow down larger simulations, and but must be enabled when creating a simulation.
+Console logging is not active by default as it would considerably slow down larger simulations.
+It can be enabled when creating a simulation.

 Note